About Pitch In

 Typical Campaign Timeline

-QUIET PHASE – University Advancement will use the content in your application to generate your page. this time will be spent getting your campaign ready (writing content, compiling your email list, developing strategies, etc.).
+QUIET PHASE – The office of Philanthropy and Alumni Engagement will use the content in your application to generate your page. this time will be spent getting your campaign ready (writing content, compiling your email list, developing strategies, etc.).

 ACTIVE PHASE – This phase will typically last four to six weeks and constitutes the live campaign.
 These weeks are crucial!
 During the campaign, project owners should:

-After the campaign ends, University Advancement will generate a report of all project donors to send to the Lead Project Owner.
+After the campaign ends, Philanthropy and Alumni Engagement will generate a report of all project donors to send to the Lead Project Owner.
 Groups are responsible for sending out their own thank-you emails with final updates as well as furnishing all perks or incentives promised to donors.

 Why should I Pitch in instead of another crowdfunding website?